cloudspannerecosystem/liquibase-spanner/README.md

 ## Release Notes

+#### 4.6.1
+* Requires Liquibase 4.6.1
+* Fixes a bug where statements could be generated in the Spanner dialect when multiple different databases had been configured, and the Spanner library was included in the build.
+See also [#102](https://github.com/cloudspannerecosystem/liquibase-spanner/pull/102)

 #### 4.5.0
 * Requires Liquibase 4.5.0
 * Adds support for `CREATE [OR REPLACE] VIEW` and `DROP VIEW` [statements](https://cloud.google.com/spanner/docs/data-definition-language#view_statements)